 - Low tops are more versatile than high tops.

-How much does an average pair of low top sneakers cost?
+How much does an average pair of low top shoes cost?

 Prices of sneakers, including low tops, vary per brand and other factors as discussed above.